 - In the Phineas and Ferb episode, "The Bully Code", After Baljeet saves Buford's life and Buford becomes his servant, Buford covers up a puddle so Baljeet can cross over it.
 He covers up the puddle with Baljeet's own overalls, which he yanked right off him.

 - In CatDog, Winslow has blackmailed Cat into becoming his slave, and he makes Cat lay his body on top of a mud puddle so he can walk across without ruining his new shoes.
 Afterwards, Winslow calls over a whole line of people so they can walk across Cat as well.

 - The Sheep in the Big City episode "Fleeced to Meet You" shows Sheep using himself to cover up a puddle so that several old women don't have to step in it to cross the street.

 - In the Gravedale High episode "Cleo's Pen Pal", monster actor Billy Headstone attempts to be courteous to Duzer (whom he's mistaken for Cleo because she sent Duzer's picture) by using his cape to cover up a puddle.
 Duzer dismisses his action as "corny".

-- One of the earliest uses of this story can be found in the 16th century, where a writer claims Sir Walter Raleigh helped queen Elizabeth I cross a puddle in this manner.
-Historians are almost sure this anecdote never happened at all.
-The story of the cloak and the mud puddle probably originated with historian Thomas Fuller, who was known for embellishing facts.
+- One of the earliest uses of this story can be found in the 16th century, where a writer claims Sir Walter Raleigh helped Queen Elizabeth I cross a puddle in this manner.
+Historians are almost sure this incident never happened at all; the story probably originated with historian Thomas Fuller, who was known for embellishing facts.